APUNJIA/DBMS-Projects-3-1/README.md

-These projects were undertaken as a part of CS F212 DBMS under Professor Jayalakshmi of BITS PILANI Hyderabad.
+These miniprojects were undertaken as a part of CS F212 DBMS under Professor Jayalakshmi of BITS PILANI Hyderabad.

 The first project(miniproject1.sql) was to make a university management system which should contain the following: